Gitbyt3/Click-Rate-Analysis/README.md

-# CLick Rate Analysis for the Center for Indonesian Policy Studies (CIPS)
+# Click Rate Analysis for the Center for Indonesian Policy Studies (CIPS)
 > This project aimed to understand whether CIPS' publication downloads were decreasing and, if so, why.

 ## Datasets